C Introduction:

 Basic Data Types

-The memory size of basic data types may change according to 32 or 64 bit operating system.
+memory size of basic data types may change according to 32 or 64 bit operating

-Let's see the basic data types.
-Its size is given according to 32 bit architecture.
+see the basic data types.
+Its size is given according to 32 bit

 Data Types